Central Michigan vs. Ohio NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Central Michigan's games this season have gone over 57 points three of five times.
+- Central Michigan has combined with its opponents to score more than 57 points in three of five games this season.

-- Ohio's games have gone over 57 points in only one opportunity this season.
+- Ohio and its opponents have combined to score more than 57 points in one game this season.

-- The combined points per game average of the two teams, 45.4, is 11.6 points fewer than Saturday's over/under.
+- The two teams combine to average 45.4 points per game, 11.6 less than the total in this contest.

-- The 59.2 points per game these two squads have allowed their opponents to score this season are 2.2 more than the 57 total in this contest.
+- This contest's over/under is 2.2 points under the 59.2 these two squads combine to give up per game in 2021.

-- The Chippewas and their opponents have scored an average of 57.3 points per game in 2021, 0.3 more than Saturday's total.
+- Chippewas games this season feature an average total of 57.3 points, a number 0.3 points higher than Saturday's over/under.

 Central Michigan Stats and Trends

-- The Chippewas have covered the spread once this season when favored by 6 points or more (in two chances).
+- The Chippewas have been favored by 5 points or more two times this season and covered the spread in one of them.

-- Central Michigan's games this year have gone over the total in two out of five opportunities (40%).
+- Central Michigan's games this year have eclipsed the over/under two times in five opportunities (40%).

-- The Chippewas collect 460.6 yards per game, 41.6 more yards than the 419 the Bobcats give up per outing.
+- The Chippewas collect 460.6 yards per game, 41.6 more yards than the 419 the Bobcats give up per matchup.

-- In games that Central Michigan picks up over 419 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that Central Michigan amasses more than 419 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Chippewas have turned the ball over six times this season, three more turnovers than the Bobcats have forced (3).
+- This year, the Chippewas have turned the ball over six times, three more than the Bobcats' takeaways (3).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.